unixtux/aiotgm/README.md

 * #### Installation

-Install the module using [pip](https://pypi.org/project/aiotgm/) from your shell.
+Install the module using [pip](https://pypi.org/project/aiotgm/) on your shell.

 ```powershell
 $ pip install aiotgm